ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 AWS services has two different classes or types of services which are public services and private services that are running inside the VPC.

-it's a domain that you manage your

-control but anything outside of the V PC

-is generally public unless you build a

-private connection to that service so s3

-DynamoDB lambda s Q s s and s all of
+Anything outside of the VPC is generally public unless you build a private connection to that service such as s3, DynamoDB, lambda, SQS and s all of

 these services are all public services